Thooluu/cliplet/README.md

-Cliplet
+Shittyclippy
 =======

 A wrapped clippy(js) bookmarklet.
 Powered by [clippyjs](https://github.com/smore-inc/clippy.js)

 #Why?
 Because of nostalgia.
-This project is ment to be minimal since there are countless amount of bookmarklets with really no reason to reinvent the weel.
+This project is meant to be minimal since there are countless other bookmarlets out there that are actually useful.

 #How to install
-To install, simply copy the contents of bin/cliplet, create a new book mark, and paste the content as the book marks url.
-Click the bookmark and clippy agent will apear.
+To install, simply copy the contents of bin/shittyclippy, create a new bookmark, and paste the content as the bookmark's url.
+Click the bookmark and shittyclippy agent will apear.

 #Configuration
-Currently the cliplet does very little besides display a message every minute or two.
-However it could do alot more if you are willing to configure or build the project yourself.
+Currently shittyclippy does very little besides display an unhelpful message every minute or two.
+However, it could do alot more if you are willing to configure or build the project yourself.
+As a side note, double-clicking shittyclippy will show an animation.

 ##Page configuration
-The easiest way to configure cliplet is simply by changing the page cliplet object before clippy loads.
-This kind of breaks having a self contained application so it is not recommended.
+The easiest way to configure shittyclippy is by changing the page cliplet object before shittyclippy loads.
+This kind of breaks having a self-contained application so it is not recommended.

 To apply a set of options onto a page simply use the template below.
 ```javascript